VOIC: Visible-Occluded Integrated Guidance for 3D Semantic Scene Completion: Abstract

 \section{Abstract}

-Camera-based 3D Semantic Scene Completion (SSC) is a critical task for autonomous driving and robotic scene understanding, aiming to infer a complete 3D volumetric representation of both semantics and geometry from a single image.
-Existing methods typically focus on end-to-end 2D-to-3D feature lifting and voxel completion, yet they often overlook the interference between high-confidence visible-region perception and low-confidence occluded-region reasoning caused by single-image input, which can lead to feature dilution and error propagation.
-To address these challenges, we introduce an offline Visible Region Label Extraction (VRLE) strategy that explicitly separates and extracts voxel-level supervision for visible regions from dense 3D ground truth, thereby purifying the supervisory space for the two complementary sub-tasks of visible-region perception and occluded-region reasoning.
-Building upon this, we propose the Visible–Occluded Interactive Completion Network (VOIC), a novel dual-decoder framework that explicitly decouples SSC into visible-region semantic perception and occluded-region scene completion.
-VOIC first constructs a base 3D voxel representation by fusing image features with depth-derived occupancy.
-The Visible Decoder then focuses on generating high-fidelity geometric and semantic priors, while the Occlusion Decoder leverages these priors along with cross-modal interaction to perform coherent global scene reasoning.
-Extensive experiments on the SemanticKITTI and SSCBench-KITTI360 benchmarks demonstrate that VOIC outperforms existing monocular SSC methods in both geometric completion and semantic segmentation accuracy, achieving state-of-the-art performance.
-The code and pre-trained models are available at: https://github.com/dzrdzrdzr/VOIC.
+Camera-based 3D Semantic Scene Completion (SSC) aims to recover a complete 3D representation of both scene geometry and semantics from a single image, serving as a fundamental task in autonomous driving and robotic perception.
+Existing methods typically rely on uniform global supervision derived from full-scene annotations.
+However, such supervision ignores the intrinsic observability differences between visible and occluded regions, resulting in supervision contamination: unreliable occluded-region signals interfere with the learning of high-confidence visible regions, thereby degrading feature quality and limiting the effectiveness of global scene completion.
+To address this issue, this work proposes an offline Visible Region Label Extraction (VRLE) strategy, which explicitly separates visibility-aware voxel-level supervision from dense 3D ground truth, providing clean and targeted learning objectives for visible-region perception.
+Building upon this, we introduce the Visible–Occluded Interactive Completion Network (VOIC), a dual-decoder architecture that formulates SSC as two complementary processes: visible-region semantic perception and holistic scene completion.
+Specifically, VOIC first constructs a base 3D voxel representation by fusing image features with depth-derived occupancy.
+The Visible Decoder (VD) learns reliable geometric and semantic priors under explicit visibility-aware supervision.
+These priors serve as structured guidance for the Occlusion Decoder (OD) to infer the complete scene, while the OD simultaneously provides global contextual feedback to refine the visible-region features.
+This bidirectional interaction ensures spatial consistency and mutual optimization between observed and unobserved regions, improving the overall stability of the completion system.
+Extensive experiments on the SemanticKITTI and SSCBench-KITTI-360 benchmarks demonstrate that the proposed method achieves competitive performance in both geometric completion and semantic segmentation.
+Code and pre-trained models are available at: https://github.com/dzrdzrdzr/VOIC.